 Mental Health Services for Black Girls

-The National Black Women’s Justice Institute has partnered with The Children’s Partnership to create The Hope, Healing and Health Collective (H3 Collective).
-H3 is a youth-led collaborative (with support and thought partnership from adult allies within policy, research, direct service and government) of 15 youth leaders and organizations from across the country that will develop a policy agenda to expand the availability and accessibility of culturally-competent and gender-responsive mental health and well-being services to Black girls and other youth of color who are experiencing historic, crisis-level rates of mental health needs and suicide risk.
+The National Black Women’s Justice Institute partnered with The Children’s Partnership to create The Hope, Healing and Health Collective (H3 Collective).
+The H3 Collective was a youth-led collaborative (with support and thought partnership from adult allies within policy, research, direct service and government) of 15 youth leaders and organizations from across the country that developed a policy agenda to expand the availability and accessibility of culturally-competent and gender-responsive mental health and well-being services to Black girls and other youth of color who are experiencing historic, crisis-level rates of mental health needs and suicide risk.

 We need mental health services that recognize the specific experiences of Black girls and provide approaches that are both culturally specific and gender affirming.
-The H3 Collective will serve as a driving force for change and as a model to demonstrate what meaningful mental health services for Black girls and other girls of color could look like.
+The H3 Collective is a model to demonstrate what meaningful mental health services for Black girls and other girls of color could look like.

 Why focus on specific mental health needs of Black girls?